Posted on January 4, 2016 | Back to Movies and Television

 It Follows: Described as a parable about sexually transmitted diseases, It Follows is about a young woman (Maika Monroe) who, after having sex, finds herself stalked by an entity which can assume any form and is invisible to everyone but her.
 If that premise sounds problematic to you, trust me it only gets worse.
 Despite some positive nerdosphere buzz about this indie contribution to the horror genre, I found the film to be repetitive, ridiculous and boring.
 Where's the penicillin?

-American Ultra: Based on a graphic novel, the premise of this film is about a overaged and perpetually stoned slacker who turns out to be a deadly sleeper agent.
+American Ultra: Based on a graphic novel, the premise of this film is about an overaged and perpetually stoned slacker who turns out to be a deadly sleeper assassin.
 While the premise was interesting one, the execution was horrendous.
 Jesse Eisenberg and Kristen Stewart have no chemistry as protagonists in love, and Topher Grace is downright laughable (not in a good way) as a bumbling CIA operative.